superlinked/VectorHub/docs/use_cases/retrieval_from_image_and_text.md

 check out [this link](https://mccormickml.com/2018/06/15/applying-word2vec-to-recommenders-and-advertising/).

-In this project, we explore the use of the COCO dataset to create embeddings from both images and text.
+In this project, we explore the use of the COCO and Open Images V7 datasets to create embeddings from both images and text.
 We'll walk through various experiments, showcasing different embedding models and assessing their effectiveness with ranking metrics.
 This will give you a clear understanding of how multimodal data can be used in embedding processes.